What is CCPA?

 Did you know more than ten states have bills pending that endorse or require toll-free hotlines and elements of the CCPA?
 There is no reason to limit your privacy hotline and privacy request manager web for to California consumers.
 Offer it to everyone before it’s required and differentiate your business as a privacy a leader.
 You can set up your hotline and interactive web form in minutes.

-This privacy workshop informs businesses about how to comply with the California Consumer Privacy Act (“CCPA”), including how to use CCPA compliance software and services to streamline your privacy operations.
-This workshop—a series of nine articles indexed below—is updated as of December 2020 and based on the final CCPA law, as amended, and the latest final regulations promulgated by the California Attorney General.
+Lean how businesses comply with the California Consumer Privacy Act (“CCPA”), including how to use CCPA compliance software and services to streamline your privacy operations.
+Here is a series of eight articles indexed below— updated as of December 2020 and based on the final CCPA law, as amended, and the latest final regulations promulgated by the California Attorney General.

 - Personal Information—CCPA Right to Know, Delete and Do Not Sell Requests